digital-asset/daml/docs/source/daml/reference/contract-keys.rst

 Unlike ``fetchByKey``, the transaction **does not fail** if a contract with the key doesn't exist: instead, ``lookupByKey`` just returns ``None``.

 To get the data from the contract once you've confirmed it exists, you'll still need to use ``fetch``.

-Moreover, like ``fetchByKey``, future versions of DAML will enforce the submitter of the transaction is one of the maintainers.
-It's therefore advised to write your contract key workflows with this future limitation in mind.

 Because different templates can use the same key type, you need to specify the type of the contract you are trying to fetch using the ``@ContractType`` syntax.